 Readers bond with characters when they can peek inside their thoughts, fears, and hopes.
 Through interiority, dialogue, actions, or subtle gestures, show us the person beneath the surface.

 A glance at a watch can signal impatience.
-Avoiding a phone call can reveal dread.
+Avoiding a phone call can reveal a sense of dread.
 These details help transform a name into a living, breathing person.

 5. Relationships Build Connection